California CCW Permit

 California CCW Renewal Applicants must bring all of the guns listed on your permit, and any new guns you are adding to your permit, a gun belt, suitable strong-side hip holster for each gun, and 50 rounds of ammunition for each handgun.
 Initial California CCW Applicants must bring the same range gear listed above, and 100 rounds per-firearm.
 If you have more than three (3) guns to list, contact us to schedule additional gun quals.

 Sign up NOW for our Ultimate California Concealed Carry Package, attend the 8-hour Multi-State CCW Permit Course, and get your Multi-State CCW permit!
 Once you have been approved by the Sheriff’s Department for your California CCW Permit, you can complete your second 8-hour Training Class within 90-days of your approval letter.
 This allows you to take the class now, while you are waiting for your initial appointment, background check, or board approval, select the appropriate concealed carry guns, concealment holsters, gear, and get all of the additional training and practice you need before completing your final range training course and range qualification.
-We have seen a huge increase in approved applicant’s, with hundreds of people approved recently!
-99% APPROVED!
 If you are thinking of applying, DO IT NOW!

 The San Diego Sheriff Department is processing CCW applications online!